DevOpsPlayground/Hands-on-with-Serverless-CI-CD-Pipelines-on-AWS/readme.md

 ![](images/switch-role2.png)

 Just click the "Switch Role" button to continue back to the console

+Also switch your region to Ireland (eu-west-1), the default setup assumes this.

 You should now see an indicator in the top right showing that you are currently assuming a role.